Alzheimer's Disease Neuroimaging Initiative

 Principal Investigator: Marilyn Albert, Ph.D.

 The imaging data consists of both magnetic resonance imaging (MRI) and positron emission tomography (PET) scans.
 The biomarker data are obtained from both blood and cerebrospinal fluid.
-Subjects will be evaluated every 6 months for 5 years.
+Subjects are evaluated every 6 months for 5 years.
 Approximately 40 sites across the U.S. are participating.
 The Principal Investigator of the overall study is Dr. Michael Weiner at UCSF.
 The Principal Investigator of the Johns Hopkins site is Dr. Marilyn Albert.
-Enrollment in this study is complete.